 little lights readers

-Our Little Lights Readers partner with a classroom to build relationships with the kids and staff of our daycare and Pre-School programs.
-Depending on the room and ages of the kids, this can include reading, playing, or assisting with classroom projects.
+Our Little Lights Readers partner with a classroom to build relationships with the children and staff in our daycare and Pre-School programs.
+Depending on the room and ages of the children, this can include reading, playing, or assisting with classroom projects and special events.
 Readers visit the classroom 1-2 times per month at times that work for the reader and teachers.
 All volunteers must have Safe Sanctuaries clearances.
-Jesus loved all the little children of the world, and you can share Jesus' love with our Little Lights kids and teachers, contact Paula Patrick, .
+Jesus loved all the little children of the world, and you can share Jesus' love with our Little Lights children and teachers by contacting Kerm Leitner, .

 my Brother's table salvation army

 CUMC has two teams that serve consistently at My Brother's Table, providing a dinner meal for those who do not have the resources or means to provide their own.
 Volunteers plan the menu, cook, and serve the meal.
 They pray together with our guests prior to eating.
 While guests eat, CUMC volunteers mingle and receive prayer requests.
 Our student team serves the 4th Sunday every other month with hopes to restart in January 2022.
 The intergenerational team that serves the 3rd Tuesday every month is currently serving meals monthly.
 This ministry requires a willingness to serve not only food but also share God's love with guests.
-To help on Wednesdays, contact Ron Chipriano, .
+To help on Tuesdays, contact Ron Chipriano, .

-Each month Project SHARE provides food to over 3,000 individuals in our local community.
+Today Project SHARE provides food each month to over 3,000 in our local community.
 CUMC has partners with Project SHARE in three ways.
 Learn more...